The 5 Best Enterprise-Scale Firewalls for Business

 Another Strong Choice for Remote Teams

 This tool is intended to offer next-gen cybersecurity in a cloud-native firewall alternative for remote and distributed teams.
-Zscaler intends to offer high-performance security solutions no matter connection location, and offer specialization other providers do not.
+Zscaler intends to offer high-performance security solutions, no matter the connection location, and offer specialization that other providers do not.

 PROS

 Network security monitoring and DNS protection are routinely raised by its users.
-They find bandwith and content control to be intuative, with real-time optimization keeping speeds high.
+They find bandwidth and content control to be intuitive, with real-time optimization keeping speeds high.

 CONS